junxit/us-congress-bills-114/bill.md

   - **(1)** accept, receive, solicit, hold, administer, and use any gift, devise, or bequest, either absolutely or in trust, of real or personal property or any income therefrom or other interest therein;
   - **(2)** acquire by donation, gift, devise, purchase, or exchange, and dispose of, any real or personal property or interest therein;
   - **(3)** sell, donate, lease, invest, reinvest, retain, or otherwise dispose of any property or income therefrom unless limited by the instrument of transfer;
-  - **(4)** accept, receive, solicit, hold, administer, and use any gift, devise, or bequest, at the request of the donor thereof, strictly and exclusively for any purpose set forth in section 3(b), including expenditure of funds received as a bequest for such a purpose for reasonable administrative expenses related to actions to carry out the bequest;
+  - **(4)** accept, receive, solicit, hold, administer, and use any gift, devise, or bequest, at the request of the donor thereof, strictly and exclusively for any purpose set forth in section 3(b), and such use shall include the expenditure of funds or use of property for reasonable administrative expenses related to actions to carry out the bequest;
   - **(5)** borrow money and issue bonds, debentures, or other debt instruments;
   - **(6)** sue and be sued, and complain and defend itself in any court of competent jurisdiction, except that the Directors of the Board shall not be personally liable, except for gross negligence;
   - **(7)** enter into contracts or other arrangements with public agencies, private organizations, and persons and to make such payments as may be necessary to carry out the purposes thereof; and